kchhan/battleship/README.md

 - A smarter AI that can determine if it has hit or sunk a ship
 - Ability to click and drag ships to change location before game start
-  - Alternatively have several predetermined location sets for both player and CPU
 - Implement 2-player mode

 ---